The collection of 28 most beautiful places in Spain with the best cities in Spain worth visiting

 Mayflowers Hostel (budget)

 The Old City of Salamanca is also a World Heritage Site.

-Salamanca is home to the Salamanca University (one of the oldest European universities), the Baroque-style Plaza Mayor, the historical Casa da las Conchas built in Gothic and Renaissance-style with some Mudejar elements, fantastic Museo Art Nouveau y Deco, glorious Old Cathedral and New Cathedral, and elegant Roman Bridge.
+Salamanca is home to the Salamanca University (one of the oldest European universities), the Baroque-style Plaza Mayor, the historical Casa da las Conchas built in Gothic and Renaissance-style with some Mudejar elements, the fantastic Museo Art Nouveau y Deco, glorious Old Cathedral and New Cathedral, and elegant Roman Bridge.

 Salamanca is a must-visit place in Spain for people who enjoy history, historical sites, and wonderful medieval architecture.

 Are you planning a trip to Salamanca last minute?